Could you join your local police force and make a difference in your community? Find out what life is really like on the beat.

 Applicants from all backgrounds and ethnic groups are encouraged to apply.
 Applicants are not limited to any particular age group - in fact, we welcome those who are looking for a career change.
-The minimum age to apply is 18, and there is no upper age limit, though you should bear in mind that the normal retirement age for police constables and sergeants is 60.
-You should also be aware that all new recruits, whatever their age, are required to undertake a two-year probationary period.
+The minimum age to apply is 18, and there is no upper age limit, though you should bear in mind that the normal retirement age for police constables and sergeant is in line with government retirement ages.
+You should also be aware that all new recruits, whatever their age, are required to undertake a minimum probationary period.

 You may like to review the detailed eligibility requirements.